rome/tools/website/src/_includes/docs/linting.md

 ### Diagnostics

 Diagnostics are what Rome calls errors.
-They are emitted absolutely everywhere finds a problem.
+They are emitted absolutely everywhere Rome finds a problem.
 This includes CLI argument parsing, JSON normalization, module resolution, lint errors, and more.

 #### Anatomy